-- Private Equity Investments: Leveraged buy-outs, going private transactions, distressed investments, growth investments, PIPES, mezzanine capital, and coinvestments.
-Clients have included CCMP Capital, Apollo Global Management, Guggenheim Partners, Irving Place Capital, Goldman Sachs PIA, JPMorgan Partners, and Thomas H. Lee Partners.
+- Private Equity Investments: Leveraged buy-outs, going-private transactions, distressed investments, growth investments, PIPES, mezzanine capital and co-investments.
+Clients have included American Securities, Apollo Global Management, Aquiline Capital Partners, Brookfield Asset Management Inc., CCMP Capital, Centricus Partners LP, Goldman Sachs PIA, GreyLion Capital, InfraRed Capital Partners, Irving Place Capital, JPMorgan Partners, Magnetar Capital and SoftBank Group Corp.
 Transactions range in size from the middle market to over $10B.

 - Counseling: Provide strategic counseling to the senior partners of alternative asset management firms.

 Harvey received his JD, with highest honors, in 1985 and a BA in Economics (with significant quantitative analysis) in 1982, both from George Washington University.